 Critical Servers: Firmware provides an ideal path to

 both steal data or deny access to it altogether.
 This is particularly true of high-value servers.
 In particular, the baseboard management controllers (BMCs) that enable remote and out-of-band management of servers have incredible power over the data and operation of servers, an area where firmware vulnerabilities have been particularly common.

-Networking and Security Gear: Recent large-scale Russian attacks have shown that networking gear presents a particularly powerful prize for attackers.
+Networking and Security Gear: Recent large-scale attacks against VPN devices have shown that networking gear presents a particularly powerful prize for attackers.
 By subverting the network infrastructure, attackers could easily read, manipulate, or even redirect content on the network.
 Likewise the very network controls charged with securing the network could likewise be targets of attack.
 As called out in the AC-4 control of SP 800-53, organizations may want to “consider the trustworthiness of filtering/inspection mechanisms (i.e., hardware, firmware, and software components) that are critical to information flow enforcement.”

 Controls and Continuous Monitoring

 Once systems have been properly categorized, organizations will select and implement controls that are appropriate for the system and the organization’s tolerance for risk.
 It is important to note that these controls are not applied as a single, one-time event.
 While an annual FISMA assessment represents a point-in-time check view of the security program, the standard requires organizations to implement ongoing monitoring programs to identify changes in risks and threats and to confirm that controls are having their intended effect.
 As with other FISMA requirements, the frequency of monitoring will vary based on the risk profile of the organization as stated below in SP 800-53:

 As discussed previously, manual analysis of firmware security is often prohibitively time-consuming for staff to perform on a regular cadence.
 As such, organizations will likely want to consider tools to automate firmware security for those systems that have been prioritized.